 Residents have been helping to keep their area free from litter by taking part in regular litter picks and environmental tasks around their neighbourhood.
 Groups are becoming familiar sights around Hucknall providing invaluable support for their local community, giving their time and skills in order to create a better environment for all residents to enjoy.

 "I feel more confident in going out and about, I have met new people and I’ve been able to try new things.
 Before doing this I would have been too scared to help out."

 "it makes me proud to look after my estate and I can see its making a difference."

-A local resident also feels this has helped them with their health.
+A local resident also feels volunteering has helped them with their health.

-"I’ve had a few mental health problems over past year and the litter picks have really helped me take my mind off these issues.
-I enjoy going out with the group to litter pick and help the community, it’s really worthwhile."
+"I’ve had a few mental health problems recently and the litter picks have really helped me take my mind off these issues.
+I enjoy going out to litter pick and help the community, it’s really worthwhile."